skegg99/maven-local-build-plugin/README.md

 This will allow to distribute projects depending on non-public artifacts from private repository.
 It will create a local file repository to be distributed with source code.
 Not the best practice, but we need it sometimes.

 Plugin is really slow and makes a lot of assumptions.
 Multimodule projects parent module, for example, must have a name "project" (artifactId) or "project.parent".
 All projects must be deployed to repository and local repo must me emptied (remove repository folder from ~/.m2).
+There are numerous other problems :)

 ## Configuration

-Add a profile to parent pom.xml
+Add a profile to (parent) pom.xml

         <profile>
             <id>collect</id>